Hardingman History, Family Crest & Coats of Arms

-Vikings and their Old Norse language.
+The roots of the Hardingman name go back to the ancient Vikings and their Old Norse language.
 Hardingman was a name for a hard working or arduous person, deriving its origin from name the Old French word hearding, which meant hard.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Hardingman family